School Council and Equality Champions

 Our School Council provides opportunities for our learners to learn about effective self-government, develop good communication skills and take responsibility for social and community development.

-The Student Council is made up of elected members from each class across the school.
+The School Council is made up of elected members from each class across the school.
 They meet on a weekly basis, under the guidance of one of our Compassionate Schools Coaches, Emily Smith, to consider issues raised by their peers through using the “you said, we did” system.

-The Council is also invited to consider on how best to allocate donations to the school; sometimes these may be channelled into a school-based enterprise, while at other times the Council may consider forwarding the donation for the benefit of charity groups operating in a wider context for the good of a community.
+The School Council is also invited to consider on how best to allocate donations to the school; sometimes these may be channelled into a school-based enterprise, while at other times the Council may consider forwarding the donation for the benefit of charity groups operating in a wider context for the good of a community.

 Members of the School Council are also involved in the recruitment of new staff and have represented the school at a range of whole school events.

-Membership of the Student Council is a sought after aspiration, common to very many learners at Quest Academy.
+Membership of the School Council is a sought after aspiration, common to very many learners at Quest Academy.
 It promotes a ‘sense of belonging’ that we hope each learner shares with us.
 The positive contributions made by learners serving the School Council are recognised and celebrated by all those involved with Quest and they are rightly considered to be a vibrant and successful aspect of our community.

 If you would like to find out more about School Council you can get in touch with Emily Smith via the School Office